AdaCore/spark2014/docs/lrm/source/tasks-and-synchronization.rst

-10. A ``global_item`` occurring in the Global aspect specification of the main subprogram or of a task unit having a mode of Output or In_Out shall not denote a variable whose Constant_After_Elaboration aspect is True.
+10. A ``global_item`` occurring in the Global aspect specification of the main subprogram or of a task unit having a mode of Output or In_Out shall not denote a variable which is "constant after elaboration".

 11. At most one task (including the environment task) shall ever call (directly or via intermediate calls) the protected